 Pre-Production of VFX

 Once the concept art is approved, the next step is pre-visualization, or pre-vis.
 This involves creating rough 3D models and animations to plan out the scenes.
-Pre-visit helps the director and B.sc VFX for the film team see how the scenes will look and feel, and make any necessary adjustments before filming starts.
+Pre-vis helps the director and the B.sc in VFX filmmaking team see how the scenes will look and feel, and make any necessary adjustments before filming starts.
 It’s like creating a rough draft of the movie in digital form.

 During filming, actors perform in front of green screens or in specially built sets.
 The green screen allows VFX artists to replace the background with digital environments later.
 To make the integration seamless, the team uses techniques like motion capture, where actors wear special suits that track their movements, and camera tracking, which captures the camera’s position and movement.
 This data is crucial for matching the live-action footage with the digital effects.